Time-With-Sophia/Timeline/README.md

 Facts, numbers, and names are not history.

-Just what is "history"?

-Coming up with a good definition for "history" is one of the objectives of this project.
-Definitions can be powerful.
-They can provide us with focus and scope.
-Therefore, crafting appropriate definitions is a foundational activity for meaningful creation.

-Collecting facts, numbers, and names is also a foundational activity.
-While we should be careful not to confuse this collection AS history, we cannot deny its value to the study of history and its ultimate creative outcome: storytelling.
+A collection of facts, numbers, and names is no more history than a map is the terrian it represents.

+History is storytelling.

+It is a special kind ofstorytelling that is structured, inspired, and (to some degree) constrained by our understanding of data, reanimated by our own experiences and imaginations.

+"A map is not the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its usefulness."
+(From Science and Sanity by Alfred Korzybski - 1933)

-So, we are starting with building an index that we can use to reference and relate the events and experiences that make up history.
+We are constructing an index we can use to reference and relate the events and experiences that make up history.
-(It seems likely that "events and experiences" will be at the core of our definition for history.)

 We are launching this project as a family project.
 However, our family has always held a very open idea of what a 'family' is.
 We see little distinction between 'family' and 'community'.
 Yet, as subtle as it is, we see a powerful difference.
 Family encompasses the rich interpersonal concern, compassion, acceptance, and intimacy that is not necessarily a part of all communities.